data-apis/array-api/spec/API_specification/creation_functions.md

 ### <a name="ones_like" href="#ones_like">#</a> ones_like(x, /, *, dtype=None)

-Returns a new array with the same `shape` as an input array `x` and filled with ones.
+Returns a new array filled with ones and having the same `shape` as an input array `x`.

 #### Parameters